masaun/world-id-gated-food-voucher/README.md

 <br>

 - This smart contract makes checking identity of refugees easier and more secure by utilizing `World ID` gated voucher.
+  - `World ID` allow this smart contract to easily add sybil-resistance.
-As a result, refugees can access essential foods more efficiently and securely.
+  - As a result, refugees can access essential foods more efficiently and securely.
 It lead to reducing hunger in the world.
-  ( `World ID` allows to easily add sybil-resistance )

 <br>